samuell/scicommander/README.md

 - (Coming soon): Atomic writes - Writes files to a temporary location until command is finished

+## Current status

+- *May 2, 2024*: I'm currently rewriting this tool in Go, to allow easier distribution on multiple platforms, and avoiding to lock the tool into one specific python environment.
+The core functionality is already ported, and also heavily improved.
+Only the HTML reporting remains to port.

 ## News

 - **Nov 9, 2023:** Version 0.3.3 released, with a new command, `scishell`, that